avinanand/Absa_/README.md

 # 2.sentiment_prediction.json   Accuracy = 0.85

+# 3.A quick paragraph about ML libraries - Pytorch vs Tesorflow.pdf

 Divided both prediction to get a better view for models output

 Two models are trained